-Mike Hripko, Associate Vice President for Research, has previously served as Deputy Director of Workforce and Educational Outreach at America Makes.
+Mike Hripko, Associate Vice President for External Affairs, Government Relations, and Economic Development, has previously served as Deputy Director of Workforce and Educational Outreach at America Makes.
 In this role, he was responsible for developing and coalescing a national workforce and education strategy in additive manufacturing.
 Prior to working for America Makes, he served as Director for Research and Technology-Based Economic Development for the Youngstown State University College of Science, Technology, Engineering, and Mathematics.
 Here he provided support for several industry, government, and academic collaborations resulting in new and expanded programs, technology-based research, and regional economic development.
 Hripko also served for 31 years at Delphi Packard Electric Systems, where he established and maintained a pricing strategy for a $1 billion global business.
 He holds a B.S. in Mathematics from the University of Dayton, an M.S. in Industrial Engineering (Operations Research) from the University of Iowa, and an M.B.A. from Kent State University.
 He may be reached via phone at (330) 941-3092 or by email at firstname.lastname@example.org.

 Dr. Frank Akpadock, Senior Research Associate, earned a BA degree in Geology and a Master of Urban and Regional Planning (MURP) from California State University Fresno, California, a second Master’s degree in Urban Studies with a major in Regional Science from Portland State University, and a PhD from Texas A&M, with emphasis in Regional Science.
 He joined Youngstown State University’s Center for Urban Studies in 1991, and specializes in Economic Development Planning, Industrial Analysis and Modeling, and Population forecasting.
 Dr. Akpadock has published over 40 technical research papers associated with industrial, urban, and strategic regional economic development planning.
 His research on Legacy Central City Best Practices was instrumental in the development of the Youngstown 2010 Land Use Plan.
 Dr. Akpadock’s technical research work, “Impact of Pension and Health Care reductions on Salaried Retirees of Delphi Electric Packard Electric Company," was presented to the members of the U.S. House of Representatives Committee on Financial Services.
 His other publications include articles in national peer reviewed journals, a book chapter, and also a book titled City in Transition: Strategies for Economic Regeneration of Inner-City Communities, The Case of Youngstown, which was published in 2012 by Friesen Press, Canada.
 He may be reached via phone at (330) 941-1406 or by email at email@example.com.